btorpey/static/cc_driver.pl.md

 ## Parameters

--v      Be verbose.
+-v  |   Be verbose.
 Displays generated commands to stdout.

--s      Generate system include paths.
+-s  |   Generate system include paths.
 See [System Include Files](#system-includes).

--p build\_path
-        Specifies the path to a compilation database in JSON format.
-It can be either an absolute path to a compilation database, a directory (which will be searched for a compile\_commands.json file).
+-p build\_path  |   Specifies the path to a compilation database in JSON format.
+It can be either an absolute path to a compilation database, or a directory (which will be searched for a compile\_commands.json file).
 If omitted, the current directory is used.
+-i include_pattern | File paths matching include_pattern are included in generated commands.
+May be specified multiple times.
+If omitted, all files in the compilation database are included.
+-x exclude_pattern | File paths matching exclude_pattern are not included in generated commands.
+May be specified multiple times.
+All exclude_patterns are matched after any include patterns.
+command | Specifies the command to run against each file.
+(See [below](#generated-command-format) for details on how the generated command line is constructed). parameters | Any parameters for the specified command.

 ## Environment Variables
-${CXX}      If the `-s` option is specified, the value of `${CXX}` is used as the name of the compiler.
+If the `-s` option is specified, the value of `${CXX}` is used as the name of the compiler.
 (If `${CXX}` is not defined, the default is `g++`).

 ## Notes
 The generated command first changes to the original build directory before executing the specified command, so specifying [command] using a relative path is generally a mistake.
 Instead use an absolute path, or make sure that [command] can be found using the `PATH` environment variable.

+### Generated command format
 The script generates a command line of the form

 `